Building capacity to conduct community based research on evaluating youth sexual health peer education programs

-The purpose of this project is to build the capacity of community organizations to evaluate youth sexual health peer education programs.
-The specific objectives are to:
+The purpose of this research project was to build the capacity of community organizations to evaluate youth sexual health peer education programs.

 - synthesize and disseminate knowledge on levels of sexual health education among Canadian youth